Janet Smith (judge)

 Dame Janet Hilary Smith, (born 29 November 1940), styled The Rt Hon.
 Lady Justice Smith, is an English barrister and former High Court Judge and President of the Council of The Inns of Court.
-She was the judge who prepared The Shipman Inquiry (a report on the activities of the British serial killer Harold Shipman) and the Dame Janet Smith Review, (a report on the activities of the British paedophile Jimmy Savile).
+She was the judge who prepared The Shipman Inquiry (a report on the activities of the British serial killer Harold Shipman) and the Dame Janet Smith Review (a report on the activities of the British alleged sex offender Jimmy Savile).

 On 21 November 2002, Smith became the fourth woman to be promoted to the Court of Appeal, but she has since retired from that role.
 She is a Convenor of the cross-party political movement More United.

 Personal life

 Smith was born in Stockport, Cheshire, and attended Bolton School.
 She married, before being called to the Bar in 1972.
 In February 2013 she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.